adl805ktnfunkt/qo100/Readme.md

 # QO-100 Satellite Communication Projects

-This document presents various configurations for the QO-100 satellite communication systems.
+This repository presents various configurations for the QO-100 satellite communication systems.
 These projects are designed to engage and inspire active involvement from the ham radio community, emphasizing ongoing innovation and enhancement.
 They aim to highlight the shared enthusiasm for creativity and construction in the field of amateur radio.

 vy 73 de ADL805